martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 9.Replace all references to `js/` to `wwwroot/js/` to reference the minified JS files

-10.(optional) If you can, publish your page and re-test with Google PageSpeed and YSlow.
+10.Commit your changes, wait for Azure to auto-deploy and re-test with Google PageSpeed and YSlow.
 The scores will not change by much because of the relatively low number of CSS and JS files.
 Howeve rin a real world project this would have a bigger impact.

 ##Bundle CSS and Javascript files with Gulp
 Now that we have minified our CSS and JS files, we need to bundle them together to reduce the number of requests required.
 YSlow says "Decreasing the number of components on a page reduces the number of HTTP requests required to render the page, resulting in faster page loads.
 Some ways to reduce the number of components include: combine files, combine multiple scripts into one script, combine multiple CSS files into one style sheet, and use CSS Sprites and image maps.".